tommyisfunny/Pranktool-v2/readme.md

 #### File list

-Here all files that belong to this payload are listed here.
+All files that belong to this payload are listed here.
 | Button | Action |
 |----|----|
 | Edit | Loads the content of the file into the [text area below](#edit-area) for editing. *Make shure to save the current file if modified!* |